tobydriscoll/markdown-cv/index-short.md

 `2000–2004`
 **University of Delaware**
-* Assistant Professor, Department of Mathematical Sciences
+* Associate Professor, Department of Mathematical Sciences

 `1996–2000`
 **University of Colorado at Boulder**